Laura Ingalls Wilder: Early marriage years

 Ingalls' teaching career and studies ended when she married Almanzo Wilder on August 25, 1885, in De Smet, South Dakota.
-From the beginning of their relationship, the pair had nicknames for each other: she called him "Manly" and he called her "Bess," from her middle name Elizabeth, to avoid confusion with his sister, who was also named Laura.
+From the beginning of their relationship, the pair had nicknames for each other: she called him "Manly" and he called her "Bess", from her middle name Elizabeth, to avoid confusion with his sister, also named Laura.
 Almanzo had achieved a degree of prosperity on his homestead claim; the newly married couple started their life together in a new home, north of De Smet.

 On December 5, 1886, Wilder gave birth to her daughter, Rose.
-In 1889, she gave birth to a son who died at 12 days of age before being named.
-He was buried at De Smet, Kingsbury County, South Dakota.
-On the grave marker, he is remembered as "Baby Son of A. J. Wilder."
+In 1889, she gave birth to a son who died after 12 days.
+He had not been named and was buried in De Smet.

 Their first few years of marriage were difficult.
 Complications from a life-threatening bout of diphtheria in 1888 left Almanzo partially paralyzed.
-Although he eventually regained nearly full use of his legs, he needed a cane to walk for the remainder of his life.
-This setback, among many others, began a series of unfortunate events that included the death of their newborn son, the destruction of their barn along with its hay and grain by a mysterious fire, the total loss of their home from a fire accidentally set by Rose, and several years of severe drought that left them in debt, physically ill, and unable to earn a living from their 320 acres (129.5 hectares) of prairie land.
-These trials were documented in Wilder's book The First Four Years (published in 1971).
-Around 1890, they left De Smet and spent about a year resting at the home of Almanzo's parents on their Spring Valley, Minnesota, farm before moving briefly to Westville, Florida, in search of a climate to improve Almanzo's health.
-They found, however, that the dry plains they were used to were very different from the humidity they encountered in Westville.
-The weather, along with feeling out of place among the locals, encouraged their return to De Smet in 1892, where they purchased a small home.
+He needed a cane for the remainder of his life.
+After their newborn son's death, their home and their barn, along with its hay and grain, were destroyed by a mysterious fire.
+It was discovered that the fire was accidentally set by Rose.
+Several years of severe drought left them in debt, physically ill, and unable to earn a living from their 320 acres (129.5 hectares) of prairie land.
+These trials were documented in Wilder's book The First Four Years.
+Around 1890, they left De Smet and spent about a year resting at the home of Almanzo's parents on their Spring Valley, Minnesota farm before moving briefly to Westville, Florida, in search of a climate to improve Almanzo's health.
+They found the weather disagreeable, felt out of place among the locals, and returned to De Smet in 1892.
+There they purchased a small home.

+In November of 1893, Laura Ingalls Wilder petitioned to join the local Order of the Eastern Star Chapter, Bethlehem #13.